Theory and Practice

 Courses, Suggested Academic Plans

-Students in the film-video major develop an understanding of all aspects of the film and video production process while exploring narrative, documentary and alternative forms.
+Students in the film production major develop an understanding of all aspects of the film and video production process while exploring narrative, documentary and alternative forms.

 Utilizing state-of-the-art equipment, students gain hands-on experience as writers, producers, directors, cinematographers and editors.
 The program emphasizes personal expression and collaboration along with the technical and creative skills needed to succeed in a career in media production.